ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 2023/01/16 05:34:55 [error]  client: 9.9.7.6, server: example.com "GET /h5/static/cert/icon_yanzhengma.png HTTP/1.1"
 ```

-We can use [Template](https://clickhouse.com/docs/en/interfaces/formats/#format-template) format to import this kind of data.
+We can use a [Template](https://clickhouse.com/docs/en/interfaces/formats/#format-template) format to import this data.
 We have to define a template string with values placeholders for each row of input data:

 ```
 <time> [error] client: <ip>, server: <host> "<request>"